Cassava: Simple facts, Uses You Want To Know

 Cassava flour is used in the Plywood and Paper industry

-Animal food: cassava does not just feed humans, it’s also used in making feed for animals such as pigs, cattle, sheep and poultry.
+Animal food: Cassava does not just feed humans; it’s also used to make feed for animals such as pigs, cattle, sheep, and poultry.